 Single-Agent Systems

-Single-Agent Systems in Agentic Reasoning is a pattern where a single model performs the typical agentic patterns of reflection, planning and tool use.
+Single-Agent Systems is an Agentic Reasoning pattern in which a single model performs the typical agentic patterns of reflection, planning, and tool use.

-Single agents systems tend to thrive when there's a well-defined problem or feedback from other agent-personas, or the user is not needed 1.
+Single-agent systems tend to thrive when there's a well-defined problem and feedback from other agent personas or the user isn't needed (Masterman et al., 2024).

 Agents are given system prompts and the necessary tools; no other models provide feedback.
 However, there could be options for humans to guide the output.